LiskHQ/lisk-token-claim/documentation/README.md

 ### Requirement for Tree Builder

-- Should read all account balances from Lisk Blockchain directly.
+- Should read all account balances from Lisk Network directly.
 - Should build Merkle Tree and Proof according to accounts gathered from Blockchain.

 ### Requirement for Claim Backend